axd6044-sketch/Bioinformatics-course-projects/Week11/README.md

 ### workflow:
 Make a design file from the BioProject accession.
-Download and index the reference (FASTA + GFF). readsvcf → for each SRR: download FASTQ → align → make bigwig → call variants. snpeff_build → build a custom snpEff database from that reference. snpeff_run (or parallelized version) → annotate each VCF with snpEff.
+Download and index the reference (FASTA + GFF). get vcf files for each SRR: download FASTQ → align → make bigwig → call variants. snpeff_build to build a custom snpEff database from that reference. snpeff_run (or parallelized version) → annotate each VCF with snpEff.

 ### 1. Prepare design file